Groundhog Day: 5 bizarre things you don't know about this quirky tradition

-(USA Today) YORK, Pa. — If you tune into Groundhog Day at Gobbler's Knob in Punxsutawney, Pa., on Friday, you'll see a groundhog, men in top hats and — maybe — a shadow.
+YORK, PA - If you tune into Groundhog Day at Gobbler's Knob in Punxsutawney, Pa., on Friday, you'll see a groundhog, men in top hats and — maybe — a shadow.

 But there are plenty of strange traditions that go on behind the scenes of the Feb.
 2 tradition, according to the Punxsutawney Groundhog Club.
 Here are five of the most unusual: